 Researchers who worked on the project noted that the results were not what they expected.
 They were under the belief that when a person recovers from one addiction, they are more likely to replace it with another addiction, even after treatment.
 It seems, however, that dealing with the underlying reason for addiction, such as past trauma or current physical abuse, is a great motivating factor that will end addiction.
 People who deal with and triumph over the reasons for the addictions are much less likely to begin abusing another substance.

-However, the new addiction makes it more likely for a person in recovery to return to their previous substance of choice, or they might develop a serious, life-threatening addiction to the new substance.
+However, the new addition makes it more likely for a person in recovery to return to their previous substance of choice, or they might develop a serious, life-threatening addiction to the new substance.

 Once your initial treatment is complete and you are in recovery, it can be more difficult to determine why there is a secondary addiction.
 Did you not fully recover from your first addiction?
 Are there other personal reasons that led to your cross addiction?
 Are you not in a supportive environment that can help you continue with recovery?
 Is someone in your life, whether an old friend or a new acquaintance, hindering your ability to fully recover from your addiction?

-Making a drastic change from one type of substance to another that has much different effects on your psyche can indicate you have more work to do in recovery.
-Your counselor will help you find the correct path through medication, therapy and counseling that can address any new psychological problems that arise in your cross addiction.
-If, at any time, you feel like your counselor is not meeting your needs or if their availability is less than you need, don’t hesitate to find another therapist who can see you more often and who can help you address the specific problems that have led to your addiction.
+Making a drastic change from one type of substance to another that has many different effects on your psyche can indicate you have more work to do in recovery.
+Your counselor will help you find the correct path through medication, therapy, and counseling that can address any new psychological problems that arise in your cross-addiction.
+If at any time, you feel like your counselor is not meeting your needs or if their availability is less than you need, don’t hesitate to find another therapist who can see you more often and who can help you address the specific problems that have led to your addiction.

 After an inpatient addiction treatment or an aggressive 12-step program, you might have thought you had successfully defeated your addiction problem.
 In many cases, you did.
 You addressed the issues that caused your addiction and you worked toward building a new life free from your previous substance abuse.